FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Related Work

 \section{Related Work}

 \paragraph{Hallucination in LLMs.}

-Despite the impressive capabilities of LLMs~\cite{LLM-survey,knowprompt,retroprompt,DRPT}, such as ChatGPT~\cite{chatgpt}, in comprehending and carrying out user instructions, they sometimes generate misleading information with a high level of confidence.
-This phenomenon, known as hallucination~\cite{hallucination-survey,DBLP:journals/corr/abs-2309-06794}, has been classified by \cite{suvery-Siren} into three categories: input-conflicting, context-conflicting, and fact-conflicting hallucinations.
-While humans can relatively easily identify the first two types, fact-conflicting hallucinations present a significant challenge as they involve the dissemination of misleading information on the web due to conflicting factual knowledge.
-While hallucination in vanilla natural language generation (NLG) settings has been extensively studied~\cite{shuster2021retrieval,creswell2022faithful,shuster2021retrieval,dialogue-hallucination,mallen2022not}, these methods primarily focus on analyzing hallucination across various NLP tasK. ~\citet{HaluEval} recently introduced HaluEval, the hallucination evaluation benchmark evaluating the performance of LLMs in recognizing hallucinations.
-Different from HaLuEval which only analyzes ChatGPT's ability to evaluate hallucination, we specifically focus on the evaluation of fact-conflicting hallucination by constructing an interpretable benchmark that can serve as a public platform for checking the factual errors of context with explanation, as well as designing the {\ourmodel} framework for reliable hallucination detection.
+Despite LLMs~\cite{LLM-survey,knowprompt,chatgpt} like ChatGPT demonstrating remarkable understanding and execution of user instructions, they are prone to confidently generating misleading ``hallucinations''~\cite{hallucination-survey,fact_survey}.
+These hallucinations, as categorized by \cite{suvery-Siren}, can be input-conflicting, context-conflicting, or fact-conflicting—with the latter being especially problematic due to the propagation of inaccurate factual information online.
+While previous studies have extensively examined hallucinations within natural language generation (NLG) for various NLP tasks~\cite{shuster2021retrieval,creswell2022faithful,dialogue-hallucination,mallen2022not}, HaluEval~\cite{HaluEval} has emerged as a recent benchmark for assessing LLMs' recognition of such errors.
+Different from HaLuEval which only analyzes ChatGPT's ability to evaluate whether hallucinatory, we specifically focus on the evaluation of fact-conflicting hallucination by constructing an interpretable benchmark that can serve as a public platform for checking the factual errors of context with explanation.

 \paragraph{Factuality Detection.}